Pupul Bhuyan: Early life

-She was born on 23 February 1992 at Sainkul village of Keonjhar district of Odisha to BataKrishna Bhuyan and Baijayantimala Bhuyan.
+She was born at Sainkul village of Keonjhar district of Odisha to BataKrishna Bhuyan and Baijayantimala Bhuyan.
 She is a graduate from the Buxi Jagabandhu Bidyadhar College, Bhubaneswar.
 In 2016, she married Deep Thadani.

 Career

 Bhuyan started her career as a stage presenter and then hosted some solo television shows like E-News, Apananka Pasand, etc. Later she started hosting reality shows like SaReGaMaPa little Champs, Swara Odishara, Mun bi Heroine Hebi, etc.

 In 2013, she debuted in Odia film industry in a lead role through the first Odia 3D film, Kaunri Kanya directed by Somya Ranjan Sahu.
-Later she played some character roles in Odia movies like Blackmail, Bidyarana, etc. Anubhav - a loverboy and Niyati are her upcoming Odia movies, where she is playing some important roles.
+Later she played some character roles in Odia movies like Blackmail, Bidyarana, etc. In 2023, she started in Niyati by S3 Movies.

 Apart from anchoring and acting, she is active in modeling.
 In 2018, she had participated the Opera Mrs. India Global pageant and won that.
 Apart from the crown, she had won the best ramp walk award in the semifinal.
 In 2022 she was featured on the cover photo an Odia magazine, Shubhapallaba.
 Before that, in 2016, she was featured on Kadambini magazine.